-- 1. all toxic materials and/or cleaning supplies when not in use, will be kept in a locked area to which persons served do not have access; - 2. all medications administered at TSE, Inc. will be kept in a locked area to which persons served do not have access; and - 3. all sharp objects will be kept in locked areas and/or in areas to which persons served do not have access.
+- 1. all toxic materials and/or cleaning supplies when not in use, will be kept in a locked area to which persons served do not have access; disposal will be done based on individual product specifications as noted on the label and/or SDS. - 2. all medications administered at TSE, Inc. will be kept in a locked area to which persons served do not have access; medication disposal: a person's residence will be notified that a person's medication is scheduled to be destroyed and will be given the option to come and pick it up from TSE.
+Should the residence not respond, or reject the offer, TSE's Nurse Consultant will destroy the medication and document it's destruction. - 3. all sharp objects will be kept in locked areas and/or in areas to which persons served do not have access.
 Equipment that gets hot or presents a danger to persons will also be properly stored and the electrical plug pulled except when being used.
+A sharps container is available on site for the disposal of contaminated needles and other sharp objects.